williamfiset/Algorithms/README.md

 3) Add tests for Foo in javatests/com/williamfiset/algorithms/category/FooTest.java
 4) Edit the **build.gradle** file if you added a new category to the project.
 5) Test your algorithm thoroughly (see testing section below)
+6) Run 'gradle goJF' to format all Java code according to Google Style Guide.
-6) Send pull request for review :open_mouth:
+7) Send pull request for review :open_mouth:

 ### Testing